-Orientation for New Students and Families: Public Safety participates in orientation programs offered by New Student and Transition Programs for incoming students, families, and supporters.
-During these resource rotations, participants have an opportunity to meet members of Public Safety, learn about support services and resources available, safety awareness and prevention programming, and the emergency notification system (ENS).
+Orientation for New Students and Families: Public Safety participates in a number of orientation programs offered for incoming students, families, and supporters including but not limited to webinar series over the summer, tabling at the college's resource fair, hosting field day activities and presenting "Safety on Campus: Prevention, Resources & Reporting" to all incoming students.

+During orientation, first-year and new students have an opportunity to meet members of Public Safety, learn how to contact our team, and discuss support services and resources available, safety awareness and prevention programming, and safety tips for the new school year.
 Students are encouraged to be responsible for their safety and the safety of others.
-Orientation programs are held in annually August and January.
+Orientation programs are held in annually August.